-To diagnose CAH in older children or in those that were not screened as newborns, your doctor will ask about your child’s symptoms and medical history.
+To diagnose CAH in older children or in those that were not screened as newborns, you will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 Your doctor may take a small amount of blood and urine to test for hormone levels.
 This is often enough to make the diagnosis.

 You and your child may be referred to a specialist.
 Talk with your doctor about the best treatment plan.
 With treatment, your child can have a normal life.
 Treatment options include:

-If CAH is found before birth, dexamethasone may be used.
-This medication can lower the level of androgens.
+If CAH is found before birth, medication may be used to lower the level of androgens.
 It may allow normal development of female genitalia.
 It does not stop CAH from developing.

 The medication may be taken as a pill or liquid by the mother.

 Certain doses of these medications can have side effects like slowing growth or lowering bone mass.
 Hormone replacement can also lead obesity and to a condition called Cushings syndrome.
-Your doctor will monitor your child.
+Your child will be monitored.
 Medications will be adjusted as needed.

 Cortisol is needed during stressful situations and illness.
 If you are taking medication to replace cortisol, you may need extra doses during stressful events.
 This can include surgeries or illnesses.
 Your doctor will make a medication plan with you.